 “Display” Behavior Or “Show off’

-The behavior happens when your cockatoo ruffles his head feathers, extends his wings, fans his tail, and walks in a very distinct strutting manner.
+The behavior happens when your cockatoo ruffles their head feathers, extends their wings, fans their tail, and walks in a very distinct strutting manner.
 Sometimes the behavior is accompanied by loud vocalization, head bobbing, and pupil dilation.
-Your cockatoo may also throw his chest feathers up in a show-off display.
+Your cockatoo may also throw their chest feathers up in a show-off display.

-The behavior indicates that your bird is trying to attract a mate or showing his territory.
-At this point, do not try to handle him, or else he bites you.
+The behavior indicates that your bird is trying to attract a mate or showing their territory.
+At this point, do not try to handle them, or else they may bite you.

-Wing Drumming is a form of exercise.
+Wing drumming is a form of exercise.
 It mostly happens when you release the bird from the cage after a long time, particularly in the morning.
-After you take him out, he stands on top of it and drums his wings together.
+After you take them out, they stand on top of it and drums their wings together.